ti8anACEx/screenshot_organizer_releases/README.md

 # screenshot_organizer_releases
-This repo serves as the publicly available distributions for screenshot prgannizer app
+This repo serves as download page for the publicly available distributions for screenshot organizer app